tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

 **solution**

-error is caused by this sequence of steps:
+error must be caused by this sequence of steps:

 - request to reset user rates (`reset` action) is received
 - agent that stores user rates is stopped synchronously